accdavlo/accdavlo.github.io/_pages/about.md

 These problems have a very slow decay of the Kolmogorov n-width.
 Hence, specific techniques must be used to obatain computational reduction.
 Ingredients that I retain fundamental in this topic are:
  * an arbitrary-Lagrangian-Eulerian formulation, a geometrical calibration of the solutions, an optimization technique and a forecast of such calibration, see [the preprint](/publication/2020-03-30-MOR-AD-ALE_1D)
 ![Eulerian](/images/research/ALEMOREulerian.png)![Lagrangian](/images/research/ALEMORLagrangian.png)
- * nonlinear strategies including neural networks to tackle the problem, we are studying it now for [Talk on Friedrichs' Systems](/talks/2022-09-22-friedrichs)
+ * nonlinear strategies including neural networks to tackle the problem, we are studying it now for [Friedrichs' Systems (talk)](/talks/2022-09-22-friedrichs)

 Other more classical ROM have been used for [dispersive wave equations](/publication/2021-12-23-mor-dispersive), in [UQ context](/publication/2019-03-01-model-UQ), for [advection-dominated problems](/publication/2018-10-25-stabilized-weighted) or for [domain decomposition](/publication/2022-11-30-optimization-domain-decomposition).
 ![Advection Dominated](/images/research/MORadvDom.gif)